romgerman/LuaConnector-Documentation/source/objects.rst

 =============================================
 .. highlight:: lua

-Here you have a list of available objects (almost all of them exists in GTMP API)
+Here you have a list of available objects (all of them exist in GTMP API)

 #############
 Objects